 Marketers, this is our time to shine.
 The fact that both tech suppliers and their users are making more of an effort to reduce screen time doesn’t necessarily mean we have fewer ways to reach them—it just means we need to reach them in ways they won’t hate.

 We have a unique opportunity to engage with consumers in more meaningful ways.
 Ways that won’t feel annoying, intrusive, or inauthentic.
+Marketers can be more thoughtful to take advantage of consumers reducing their average time spent online.
 This is our chance to connect.
 And you know what happens when you connect with people?
 You not only gain customers, but you gain loyal ones.
 Jackpot.

 Tech addiction: kind of a bummer

 Disclaimer: Experts are still unsure whether or not “addiction” is the right term to use.
 The problem often referred to as “tech addiction” may be more behavioral, like gambling, as opposed to an addiction to a drug like tobacco.
 Regardless, even tech giants like Apple, Google, Facebook, and Instagram—who, yes, make their money off of the use of their tech—are encouraging their users to reduce screen time.

 Marketers and advertisers want people to be online despite users reducing their average time spent online.
 Not only that, they want multiple ways in which to connect with them, and they have them!
 In fact, I even wrote a post not too long ago about how to reach customers where they are through voice, Connected TV, and more, but the trick is to do it right.

 Although consumers are reducing screen time, they’re still spending plenty of their time absorbing media in one way or another, as seen in the numbers above.
 How can we connect with them more authentically, so that they feel the time they are spending online isn’t being completely wasted?